-Tip for backpackers - try to buy wine in supermarket Monoprix, close to Pyramides metro.
+Tip for backpackers; try to buy wine in the Monoprix supermarket, close to the Pyramides metro.

-A visit to Paris wouldn't be complete without seeing the Eiffel Tower, and if you are seeing it for the first time, this could be the best place for you to stay in Paris.
+A visiting to Paris wouldn't be finished without seeing the Eiffel Tower.
+If it's your first time, this could be the best place for you where you should stay in Paris.

-The Musee d'Orsay museum is a dream for those who love Impressionism.
-With Monet, Degas, Cezanne, Van Gogh, Surat, Manet, and Gauguin hanging from its walls, it keeps the most extensive collection of impressionist art in the world.
+With Monet, Van Gogh, Cezanne, Degas, Surat, Manet, and Gauguin hanging from its walls, it keeps the most wide-ranging collection of impressionist art in the world.

-You may have seen the giant green area from every aerial view of Paris, that's the Champs de Mars which offers beautiful views of the Eiffel Tower and is a perfect spot for a Parisian picnic.
+You may have seen the giant green area from every aerial view of Paris; that's the Champs de Mars park which offers stunning views of the Eiffel Tower and is a perfect spot for a Parisian picnic.

-In this area, there are very much opportunities to use public transport.
-Several metro lines with stations, bus stops every few meters as well.
+In this area, there are very many opportunities to use public transport.
+Several metro lines with stations, and bus stops every few meters.

 How to get to the 7th arrondissement from Paris airports?

-- From the Charles de Gaulle Airport (CDG) take the RER line "B" and after four stops leave the Saint-Michel — Notre-Dame station.
+- From Charles de Gaulle Airport (CDG) take the RER line "B" and after four stops leave the Saint-Michel — Notre-Dame station.
 Here change to the yellow RER-C line and go two stops to Invalides station.
-This way takes about 60 minutes, by taxi about 40 minutes.
+This way takes about 1 hour, by taxi approximately 40 minutes.

-If you have a limited budget, but still want to stay near the city center, it is a perfect location.
 I was there and can confirm it myself.
-Going to the 11th arrondissement will understand the culture of the Parisians.
+Going to the 11th arrondissement will give you an understanding of the Parisians culture.

 Where to stay in the 11th arrondissement in Paris?

-Here you can choose your next stay from these hotels in this location.
+Here you can choose your next stay from these 3* and 4* hotels in this location.

 My personal choice

-Again, I have to vote for the hotel La Nouvelle Republique: http://bit.ly/hotel-la-nouvelle-republique-score92 if this one will be full, choose this cute hotel: http://bit.ly/grand-hotel-francais-score87
+Again, I have to vote for the hotel La Nouvelle Republique: http://bit.ly/hotel-la-nouvelle-republique-score92 if this one is full, choose this cute hotel: http://bit.ly/grand-hotel-francais-score87

 Probably the most covered with metro stations from all arrondissements.